Brilliante Blog Layout – Coding The PSD File Into CSS and HTML

 Top Content

-Inside the header tag, the top content area has the main navigation, RSS feed and the search field.
+tag, the top content area has the main navigation, RSS feed and the search field.

 Main nav: the links here have the Frutiger font.
 We could use CSS sprites for this special font, or rendering with one of the font-linking services out there, or using Cufón.
 I’ll stick to this last option, since the CSS sprites technique won’t be practical for the future WordPress theme implementation.